GHOSTVCL/Worms/README.md

 ## Description

-A basketball game made by four CITM students.
+An aztec basketball game made by four CITM students.

 !WARNING!: Volume can be pretty loud in some systems.

 ## Key Features

- - The player can throw a ball to a basket.
+ - The player can throw a ball.
- - The movement can be cahnged.
+ - The player can change the type of movement of the character.
- - The gravity can be changed.
+ - The player can change the gravity.
- - The integrators can be changed.
+ - The player can change the velocity integrators.
- - The player can't jump, but he can use the water to arrive to the platform.
+ - The character can't jump so he must use the water to get to some places.
  - VSync is off so the game runs at 60 FPS.

 ## How to win

-To win in this basketball game the player has to encase the ball in the basket.
+To win you have to throw the ball in to the ring.

 ## Controls

-  - UP and DOWN ARROWS: Change the movement of the player.
+  - A and D: Move the player.
-  - G: Change the gravity.
   - E: Throw the ball, aiming with the mouse.
+  - F1: Show the collisions.
+  - UP and DOWN ARROWS: Change the movement type of the player (position, velocity and force).
+  - 1,2 and 3: change the integrators(Verlet, Backwards and Forwards Euler).
+  - G: Change the gravity (earth/moon).
   - Z, X, C, V o B: change the sprite of the floor.
-  - A and D: Move the player.
-  - 1,2 and 3: change the integrators.
-  - F1: Show the collisions.

 ## Developers